Darionvr/darionvr.github.io/Results_Summary/README.md

 ## My process

-For this challenge I didn't use the Json file that was provided and use a full css table instead.
-I found this challenge very tricky because of some details like de rounded corners on the blue card and the shadow on the whole summary making that layers effect.
+For this challenge, I didn’t use the JSON file that was provided and instead used a full CSS table.
+I found this challenge very tricky due to details like the rounded corners on the blue card and the shadow on the entire summary, creating that layered effect

 ### Built with